 The Efficiency of US Community Banks

-Using a novel method to separate community US banks over the 1984-2013 period from their non-community counterparts we compare the two banking paradigms on the basis of cost efficiency.
-We decompose cost efficiency into a persistent and a residual component; the former capturing the market structure and regulatory changes, the latter reflecting the managerial performance.
-Our results show community banks to exhibit 4.9% higher efficiency compared to their non-community counterparts.
+Using a novel method to separate US community banks over the 1984-2013 period from their non-community counterparts we compare the two bank types on the basis of cost efficiency.
+We decompose cost efficiency into a persistent and a residual component; the former capturing the market structure and regulatory changes, the latter reflecting managerial performance.
+Our estimates show community banks to exhibit a 4.9% higher efficiency compared to their non-community counterparts.
 The decomposition further reveals that community banks benefit from superior managerial capabilities and from developments at the regulatory front.
 Size is non-linearly related to efficiency and large community banks are the most efficient.
-A strong positive link between profitability and efficiency is evidenced for community banks, with the effect being muted in non-community banks.
+A strong positive link between profitability and efficiency exists for community banks, with the effect being muted in non-community banks.
 Participation in bank holding companies is harmful for community banks’ efficiency.
-Liquidity creation is positively (negatively) related to efficiency of (non-)community banks, and highlights the distinctiveness of the business models and need for differentiated regulatory supervision.
+Liquidity creation is positively (negatively) related to efficiency of (non-)community banks, and highlights the distinctiveness of the business models and the need for differentiated regulatory supervision.
 Community banks efficiency is positively (negatively) related to liquidity (credit) risk.
-Our results are robust to a series of robustness checks.
+Our results are robust to a series of salient checks.

 Keywords: Bank business model, Community banks, Liquidity creation, Persistent efficiency, Residual efficiency, Stochastic Frontier Analysis

 JEL Classification: G14, G21, G38